SAP/kafka-connect-sap/README.md

   * `{topic}.partition.count` - This setting can be used to specify the no. of topic partitions that the Source connector can use to publish the data.
 Should be an `Integer`.
 Default value is `1`.

+  * `numeric.mapping` - This setting can be used to control whether the DECIMAL column types are mapped to the default decimal type or one of the primitive types.
+The supported values are `none`, `best_fit`, and `best_fit_eager_double`.
+The default value is `none`.

 ## Examples